Lindsay Winterbotham: Anthropological work

 Winterbotham had become a student of anthropology in the late 1930s and a dedicated collector of Aboriginal artefacts in the 1940s.
 He donated his considerable collection of Aboriginal artefacts to establish an anthropology museum at the University of Queensland in 1948, confident that the collection would be preserved and useful to the establishment of a course at the university.
-Winterbotham became the museum’s honorary curator and it remained in his home until 1957 due to space issues at the university’s campus.
+Winterbotham became the museum's honorary curator and it remained in his home until 1957 due to space issues at the university's campus.
 He placed advertisements in newspapers and used his medical network to invite people to donate Aboriginal artefacts to the further establishment of the collection, applying recommendations on the content they hoped to receive.
 He visited communities in Western Australia, the Northern Territory and far North Queensland collecting ceremonial objects and recording songs.
 The call went out to missionaries in Papua New Guinea as well to act as agents for any artefacts representative of this region.
 Over 10,000 items were donated or purchased, adding to his collection of over 1,000 items.
-After the provision of a government grant for the museum’s development Winterbotham interviewed and corresponded with many Aborigines to learn and record cultural practices, languages and stories.
+After the provision of a government grant for the museum's development Winterbotham interviewed and corresponded with many Aborigines to learn and record cultural practices, languages and stories.
 Winterbotham interviewed Willie McKenzie (Gairarbau), an Aboriginal elder from the Jinabara community of the Kilcoy district over a period of five years, to record his stories and cultural practices, using advice from Norman Tindale to refine his questions relating to language.
 Winterbotham was unsuccessful in finding a publisher to take on his manuscript, Gairarbau’s story of the Jinabara tribe of South East Queensland (and its neighbours), although he had been able to record some of Gairarbau's corroboree songs which he offered for sale as long play records.
-Many of Winterbotham’s papers were published in journals of the time including Mankind.
+Many of Winterbotham's papers were published in journals of the time including Mankind.
 His (E. Sandford) Jackson lecture of 1951 entitled, 'Primitive Medical Art and Primitive Medicine-Men of Australia', was published in the Medical Journal of Australia.

 In 1948, Winterbotham, Professor H. J. Wilkinson, professor of anatomy at the university and F. S. Colliver of the Queensland Museum established the Anthropological Society of Queensland.
 The society aimed to preserve the Indigenous cultures of Australia, New Zealand, Papua and New Guinea.
-Winterbotham was honorary secretary of the society from 1948–49 and its president from 1954-55.
+Winterbotham was honorary secretary of the society from 1948 to 1949 and its president from 1954 to 1955.

 Personal life

-Winterbotham died February 26, 1960, in Brisbane and was survived by his wife, Constance, and their five sons and one daughter.
+Winterbotham died on 26 February 1960 in Brisbane and was survived by his wife, Constance, and their five sons and one daughter.